gservers/ArduinoAirsoft/SimpleSoundDevice/ReadMe.md

-Here you can find the following Files for the SimpleSoundDevice
+Here you can find the following Files for the SimpleSoundDevice<br>
-ItemList:   What you need to build
+ItemList:   What you need to build <br>
-Cases:      Actually Empty (Later for 3D printed Cases)
+Cases:      Actually Empty (Later for 3D printed Cases) <br>
-Layouts:    Actually Empty (later for different soldering Layouts)
+Layouts:    Actually Empty (later for different soldering Layouts) <br>
 Codes:      Actually Empty (later for different Programs)